logo Performance Scan images

 • Page views: which pages are best visited?
 Get to know your visitor!

-Google Analytics 4 successor to Google Universal Analytics
+GA4 successor to Universal Analytics

 GA4 is smarter and more comprehensive than its predecessor and even more automated.
 The main improvement in GA4 is that it also includes data from apps, not just website behavior.
 This maps the complete customer journey.
 GA4 knows that it is the same customer on all those different devices and locations.
 To do this, GA4 works with artificial intelligence (AI).
 The powerful AI helps analyze and interpret the collected data and make predictions based on it.
 For example, what are the chances that someone from a certain target group will buy a product?

-How can you create a Google Analytics account?
+How can you create an account?

 Setting up Google Analytics

-Now that the first hurdle has been cleared, it's time for you to set up Google Analytics (4).
-Explanation on this follows below.
+Now that the first hurdle has been cleared, it's time for you to set up GA4.
+Explanations about this follow below.
 To actually measure data, first of all, you need to put a piece of Javascript in the CMS on every page of your website or app.
 In your Google Analytics account, go to "Manage" > "Tag Setup" > "Data Stream" or click "Get Tracking ID.
 Have your web builder put the generic site tag (gtag.js, from <script> to </script>) in your website or do it yourself.
 Just run the tag alongside the Universal Analytics tag if you already had it installed.

 Do you want to get the most out of your data?
 Then it is advisable, but not necessary, that you start setting filters, goals, events and/or conversions in Google Analytics, for example.
 GA4 allows you to set even more goals.
 After about 1 or 2 days you will see the first data appear in your reports.
 Don't forget to link your Google Ads account!